Restored is committed to protecting your privacy. We aim to ensure that any information you give us is held securely and

 When you sign up to join our Survivors’ Network, you are providing us with personal information, including your name and contact details, that we will store and use to communicate with you.
 We will use this information to send you content related to the Survivors’ Network, such as blogs and emails, in line with your preferences.
 We may also process the data you have provided on the basis of legitimate interest to monitor and improve our service provision, including by analysing the data we collect to increase our understanding of our Survivors Network members.

 When you request one of our free Survivors Handbooks as a survivor, you are also providing us with personal information, including your name, email address and mailing address.
-We will store this information on the basis of legitimate interest in order to monitor and evaluate our resource provision, but we will not use it to communicate without you outside of the preferences that you have expressed, and always in ways that are in line with the GDPR.
+We will store this information on the basis of legitimate interest in order to monitor and evaluate our resource provision, but we will not use it to communicate with you outside of the preferences that you have expressed, and always in ways that are in line with UK data protection laws.

 When you apply for a position within Restored, either as a volunteer, intern, or paid member of staff, we will use the information you provide to consider your application.
-We will store your data for the purposes of communicating with you regarding your application.
+We will use and process your data for the purposes of communicating with you regarding your application.
 We process the data collected about you on the basis of a legitimate interest in processing your application, and for certain categories for the purpose of complying with a legal obligation (e.g., data relating to your ability to work in the UK).
-The same applies for those applying to become Beacon Church Coordinators - we will only use the information you provide to assess your suitability for the role and communicate with you regarding your application, and will store this information in line with our Data Retention policy.
+The same applies for those applying to become Beacon Church Coordinators - we will only use the information you provide to assess your suitability for the role and communicate with you regarding your application.
+Any data collected will be stored in line with our Data Retention policy.